 - Online application – Submit completed online application through the UMB Graduate School.

 - 3 letters of recommendation – Preferably from professors or others who can attest to the quality of your academic performance and scholastic potential.
-Applicants must send recommenders to this URL http://cf.umaryland.edu/graduate/letter_of_recommendation/ to complete the online recommendation form.
-Recommenders may submit letters before an applicant's online application has been submitted.
+Your recommendations are managed by the online application.
+You will need to enter the email addresses of your recommenders for this process.

 International Applicants - In addition to the above mentioned criteria, international applicants should submit.